Annibor/flowfocus-daily-planner/README.md

 ### Content

-- This README is based on a README created by Davis Calikes, available at [GitHub](https://github.com/davidcalikes/portfolio-project-one#readme), and the README by me, available at [GitHub](https://github.com/Annibor/EarthEcho-Studios/blob/main/README.md)
+- This README is based upon two sourses for guidance: one by Davis Calikes, available at [GitHub](https://github.com/davidcalikes/portfolio-project-one#readme), and another authored by me, available at [GitHub](https://github.com/Annibor/EarthEcho-Studios/blob/main/README.md)
+- The slider effect Credit: The captivating slider effect featured in this project is inspired by Jonas Schmedtmann's Advanced DOM Bankist, avalible at [GitHub](https://github.com/jonasschmedtmann/complete-javascript-course/tree/master/13-Advanced-DOM-Bankist).
+- The todo list reference: The ToDo List functionality has been developed based on the educational content from the YouTube video titled "How to Build a Todo List App with Local Storage for Beginners: HTML, CSS & JavaScript."
+Avaliable at [YouTube](https://www.youtube.com/watch?v=SeKQSQDUMDQ).
+  -Usage, Modification, Distrubition, Private Use and Liability Content: The guidelines pertaining to usage, modification, distribution, private use, and liability are directly derived from my project, accessible at [GitHub](https://github.com/Annibor/EarthEcho-Studios/blob/main/README.md)

 ### Special Thanks

 - **Michel**: My boyfriend
+- **Anthony**: My mentor who've been helping me during the developmentprocess.

 ## What I've learned